g0rdan/gordin.dev/_posts/2018-2-18-Xamarin + TensorFlow.md

 tar xzf flower_photos.tgz
 ```

-So, the next step is cloning tensorflow from githib into our folder
+So, the next step is cloning tensorflow from github into our folder

 ```
 git clone https://github.com/tensorflow/tensorflow